Karkkila

 Karkkila (/fi/; Högfors) is a town and a municipality of Finland.
 Neighboring municipalities are Lohja, Loppi, Tammela and Vihti.

+Karkkila is an old working-class town with a focus on the metal industry, a fact reflected in the hammers and the rayonné line featured on town's coat of arms.
+The coat of arms was designed by Olof Eriksson and officially adopted on September 21, 1956.

 Geography

 Karkkila is located in the Uusimaa region.
 The municipality has a population of and it covers an area of of which is inland water.
 The population density is #expr: /Data Finland municipality/land area.